 Upon appeal, the VPSA will review the materials presented at the hearing and may require the parties to submit written material or oral statements.
 The VPSA shall respond to the appeal within 10 business days after all the documentation is received and all testimony is heard.
 The VPSA may postpone a decision for good cause.

 A. If the student is required to appear in person before the VPSA, the student may have a representative present, as provided in section 3.05, B, 3.

 B. The VPSA may approve, reject, or modify the decision of the hearing committee or may require that the committee reopen the hearing to hear additional evidence or to reconsider the decision.

 C. The VPSA will inform the student, the Dean of Students or designee, and the hearing officer of his or her decision in writing.
 The VPSA’s decision is final except for the discretionary review described below.

 4.04 Discretionary Review

-The VPSA, the president or the Board of Regents may on their initiative review any disciplinary case, and upon such review may approve, reject or modify the lower decision, or may remand the decision to the hearing officer or hearing committee for presentation of additional evidence and reconsideration of the decision.
+The VPSA, the President or the Board of Regents may, on their initiative, review any disciplinary case, and upon such review may approve, reject or modify the lower decision, or may remand the decision to the hearing officer or hearing panel for presentation of additional evidence and reconsideration of the decision.